Stelios1908/Resource-Managment-System-in-a-Hospital-Environment/README.md

 that collects data from sensors installed in the room.Then through wireless communication it transmits this data to a microcontroller that acts as a concentrator.

+Τracking is done with RFID readers at the entrances to each door and with passive cards or tags in the possession of shared resources

 Foto from the maketa :